Oops and Daisies

 December 31, 2018 by Liz SanFilippo Hall

 I’ve always struggled with worrying what other people think of me.
 But who hasn’t?
-(Well if you haven’t speak up; I want to know your secret).
+(Well, if you haven’t speak up; I want to know your secret).
 If I’m being honest, I think that might be one of the reasons I’m so positive on social media.
-Okay, yes, I’m largely a positive person; I’ve been “criticized” for being too optimistic… but part of it is, yes, I’m trying to focus on the positive, because that’s what I want more of in my life.
+Okay, yes, I’m largely a positive person; I’ve been “criticized” for being too optimistic…but part of it is, yes, I’m trying to focus on the positive, because that’s what I want more of in my life.

 life is messy

 My life isn’t all sunshine and daisies, but it is what I want to remember when Facebook reminds me, years down the road, what I was doing on this day, X number of years ago.
 It’s why I do affirmations.
 I want the positivity; give me all the positivity!
-(Affiliate links included).

-But I’ve also been realizing more and more (Brene Brown has helped me with this, as has therapy) that life is not all sunshine and daisies and skipping and singing on tune.
+But I’ve also been realizing more and more (Brené Brown has helped me with this, as has therapy) that life is not all sunshine and daisies and skipping and singing on tune.
 Sometimes there’s some anger.
 Sometimes anxiety.
 Sometimes worry.
 And that’s okay!
 That’s life… that’s all of our lives.

 Life is messy